An Oracle Gradient Regularized Newton Method for Quadratic Measurements Regression: Conclusion

 \section{Conclusion}

-Our main theory has shown that the least squares model is capable of recovering the true signal from quadratic measurements as long as they are sub-Gaussian instead of being Gaussian regardless of whether there is noise or not.
-The model was then effectively solved by a gradient regularized Newton method proven to be convergent globally and superlinearly, thereby leading to the freeness of the initial points and a fast computational speed.
+Our main theory has shown that the least squares model is capable of recovering the true signal from quadratic measurements as long as they are sub-Gaussian rather than Gaussian, regardless of the presence of noise.
+The model was effectively solved using a gradient regularized Newton method, which is proven to converge globally and superlinearly.
+This leads to the freedom from dependence on initial points and achieves fast computational speed.
 Finally, the efficiency of the proposed algorithm was testified in both theoretical and numerical perspectives.

+14pt { \bf Acknowledgements} The research was supported by the National Natural Science Foundation of China (11801130), the Fundamental Research Funds for the Central Universities, the Talent Fund of Beijing Jiaotong University, and the Natural Science Foundation of Hebei Province (A2019202135).